 7. There is something for everyone at every age!
 Whether you are an adult fan who’s read all the books (or maybe you’ve never even cracked one open) or even the littlest wizard wielding a sparkly wand there is so much to look at and do, no one will get bored.
 Small toddlers might find some of the twisting, low-lit paths through the fake forrest frightening but they could easily be cuddled by parents and shown where the wires are and how everything is fake.

-Don’t Miss Exhibits at Harry Potter Studio Tour in London
+Don’t Miss Exhibits at Harry Potter Studio Tour

 1. Harry Potter Costumes.
 The costumes were a special feature when we visited.
 They even had a long table where children could learn how to distress fabric so that it looked worn and weathered.
 Tubes of “Pure Filth” that looked like brown deodorant were available for each child to use.
 Then they were encouraged to think of a story about a certain character and make the costume fabric look like what that character might look like had he fallen off a broom into the dirt and brambles or even been attacked by Death Eaters.
 It was a really fun exercise that I might try at home for Halloween Costumes.

 2. Green Screen Flying.
 Besides all the hands-on interactive crafts and tour guides available to explain and help with learning about the movie, there are also plenty of chances to experience green-screen acting.
 Here’s a secret: Acting in front of a green screen is a lot harder than it looks!
 Just because someone directs you to act surprised or to reach down and touch some imaginary water doesn’t mean you are going to actually look like you are surprised by a lightening bolt hitting you in the back of the head or that you are riding your broom over moonlit waves.
 It was really fun to see how things played out on screen when the movie backgrounds were filled in.
 We pretty much decided we’ll keep our day jobs.